Can we use data to baseline our current environmental position and to learn from others?

 The Greenhouse gas accounting tool produces summary tables and charts to help councils understand their most significant sources of emissions, which can then be used to prioritise actions to reduce carbon emissions.

 Councils are also able to benchmark their emissions with other councils to understand how their performance compares with their peers.
-To participate in the benchmarking please submit your completed baseline by email to [email protected] by 31 October 2020.
+To participate in the benchmarking please submit your completed baseline by email to [email protected].

 To find out more, you can view the Greenhouse gas accounting tool webinar and presentations.
 The webinar covers the importance of carbon accounting, how the tool can be used in more detail and how it connects with the LGA’s LGInform, the tool which provides up-to-date data and information about your council and local area.